wookey-project/ewok-kernel/doc/index.rst

 --------------

-EwoK is a microkernel targeting micro-controllers and embedded systems aiming to build secure and trusted devices.
+EwoK is a microkernel targeting micro-controllers and embedded systems aiming at building secure and trusted devices.

 Drivers are hold in userspace.
 Unlike most of other microkernels, the goal is to support complex drivers (ISO7816,